hivewallet/hive-mac/README.md

 Then you can open the project workspace in Xcode (`Hive.xcworkspace`, not `Hive.xcodeproj`), hit the Run button and wait for it to build.
 Enjoy!

+Note: the Xcode build is configured to use Hive certificates, so you'll probably need to disable code signing to make it build without them.

 ## Test vs. production network